dlgilligan/job-relevant/README.md

   - AES.py - Object Oriented program that implements AES-256 encryption on text and ppm files.
 ECB and CTR modes.
 The code has redundancies as a result of being created over the span of two assignments.
   - DES.py - Object Oriented program that implements DES encryption on text and ppm files
   - rsa.py - Object Oriented program that generates RSA key pairs and performs encryption/decryption using these keys
+  - SHA512.py - Object Oriented program that creates a hash from various input formats using the SHA-512 algorithm